Robustness of intra-atomic frequency comb based quantum memory against fluctuating environment: Results

 The optical depth of various teeth in I-AFC in natural atoms is non-uniform in general.
 The non-equal transition probability between different atomic states is one of the biggest contributor to such non-uniformity.
 This can be further exaggerated by random environmental effects.
-Assuming the worst, in this section we study the effect of fluctuation in the optical depths of different teeth of the I-AFC on the efficiency of the quantum memory.
+In this section we study the effect of non-uniform optical depth and fluctuation therein of different teeth of the I-AFC on the efficiency of the quantum memory.
 Similar to Sec.~\ref{rs}, we incorporate the fluctuating optical depth in I-AFC dynamics by adding randomness in the propagator $\mathcal{D}$ as follows